glreno/rvkybard/README.md

 You need something that can work as a USB OTG gadget, and can run Tomcat or Jetty.
 The server is in Java, so it should work on just about anything.
+Just install tomcat and replace ROOT.war with rvkybard-0.01-SNAPSHOT.war

-But you probably need to rebuild it to write to a device other than /dev/hidg0.
-The definition is in src/main/webapp/WEB-INF/applicationContext.xml
+If you need it to write to a device other than /dev/hidg0, the definition is in WEB-INF/applicationContext.xml

 # What about a keyboard for retro system X?